github-education-resources/classroom/docs/using-template-repos-for-assignments.md

 ![Searches for repository, then selects the option of Importing starter code with template repositories](https://user-images.githubusercontent.com/3170078/62091261-ee69f900-b224-11e9-96ab-b4b34cce0001.gif)

-Note: For import via template repositories to work, your starter code repository _must_ be a template repository.If you own the repository or have permissions, you can do it manually from the settings page of the repository on GitHub.
+Note: For import via template repositories to work, your starter code repository _must_ be a template repository.
+If you own the repository or have permissions, you can do it manually from the settings page of the repository on GitHub.
+If you do not own the repository, you can make a fork of it and then make it a template.
 More details [here](https://help.github.com/en/articles/creating-a-template-repository).
 We are in the process of automating this for you, and will post an update on this page soon!

 ### What are the advantages of using template repositories?

 * Importing starter code is faster, as it uses the new [template repositories API](https://developer.github.com/v3/repos/#create-repository-using-a-repository-template).
+* Template repositories are more reliable as we have noticed that 99% of our imports with template repositories succeeded, whereas only 95% of imports with source importer succeeded.
 * Template repositories are built with the aim of distribution and management of boilerplate code and hence releasing assignments is almost instantaneous.

 ### What do you miss out on when you use template repositories?